-We believe that you can, and we plan to offer the investment in all 50 states unless a state securities regulator tells us not to.
-However, We recommend consulting with a lawyer in your jurisdiction before investing in Goldenseed, in case your state or local laws require specific legal or investment advice.
+We believe that you can, and we plan to offer the investment in 49 states (In Louisiana, a state securities regulator recommended we don't sell there) We recommend consulting with a lawyer in your jurisdiction before investing in Goldenseed, in case your state or local laws require specific legal or investment advice.

 You can sell your shares after you invest.
 However, keep in mind that as Goldenseed is not a publicly traded company, you’ll need to find your own buyer.
 Goldenseed’s stock will not be listed on an exchange at this time.
 If you invest in our company at this early stage, you should do so with the plan to hold on to the stock for the indefinite future, and to grow with us.
 If you are looking to buy the stock and sell it quickly, this is not an investment for you.

 There is no maximum you can invest (other than the total amount we are raising which is $10,000,000) if you are an accredited investor.
 If you are not an accredited investor, then you can invest no more than 10% of the greater of your annual income or net worth.
 When you invest, our online form does the calculations for you, so don’t worry about having to do the math yourself!